 Spanish 201/266--Intermediate Spanish Language

 English.
 No knowledge of Spanish or Latin American culture assumed.
-(For students without formal training in Spanish, one semester's worth of beginning Spanish can be earned)
+(For students without formal training in Spanish, one semester's worth of beginning Spanish can be earned; LoTER will not be cleared)

 Upon arrival to Quito, participants will stay at an appointed hotel near the airport.
 Thereafter, all program participants will be assigned to individual rooms with a homestay family for the duration of their stay in Quito.
 The homestay environment will offer wonderful insights into the Ecuadorian culture and many practical benefits of Spanish language practice.
 Most homestays can only accommodate one student.
 Careful attention will be given to placing students in the environment best suited to their personalities and preferences.
 Two meals a day (breakfast & dinner) and weekly laundry comes with your homestay placement.
 Other meals can be purchased within an easy distance of the Academy.